 VFAs?
-The main ruminal acid is dCO2
+No — the primary ruminal acid is dCO₂.

-VFAs in the ruminal liquor are mainly found as bases.
-The higher pKa of CO2 species means that dCO2 (acid) is the predominant ruminal form (Laporte-Uribe, 2024).
+Literature examples from different diets under normal and SARA conditions show that VFAs in ruminal fluid are present predominantly as bases.
+By contrast, the higher pKₐ of CO₂ species means that dissolved CO₂ (dCO₂) is the predominant acid in the rumen (Laporte-Uribe, 2024).

 Table 1.
 Standard equilibrium constant for various molecules of significant importance in relation to the proper functioning and overall efficiency of the rumen system.

-The average amount of dCO2 in the rumen is 60 mM at standard temperature and pressure and at pH 6.1 (Kohn and Dunlap, 1998).
-In contrast, the total amount of acetate/acetic acid is normally 50mM, from that around 7 mM are found as acetic acid, the rest is acetate, therefore the largest concentrations of “acid” in the rumen is ruminal dCO2.
+On average, the concentration of dissolved CO₂ (dCO₂) in the rumen is ~60 mM at standard temperature and pressure, at a pH of 6.1 (Kohn & Dunlap, 1998).
+By contrast, the total concentration of acetate/acetic acid is typically ~50 mM, of which only ~7 mM is present as acetic acid, with the remainder existing as acetate.
+Thus, the largest concentration of acid in the rumen is dCO₂.

 Figure 1: Proportion of acid/base ratios for each Lewis pair of molecules that hold significant importance in the composition and functionality of the ruminal fluid at rumen pH thought to be the threshold for ruminal acidosis (pH 5.5).